sahilshahane/Snake-Game/README.md

-To play the game visit here : https://sahilbest999.github.io/Snake-Game/index.html
+To play the game visit here : https://sahilshahane.github.io/Snake-Game/index.html

+[Player Controls] \
+Use Arrow keys to control the snake